lrivallain/lrivallain.github.io/index.md

 *July 2016 – now (Rennes, France)*

 **VMware Senior Consultant:**

+> Attached to the *Infrastructure Experts* entity, I guide our customers in the think and build operations related to cloud computing solutions.
+I especially contribute to the	realization of *Cloud Providers* platforms and I am in charge of the automation for final customers solutions.

-* Engineering and level 3 support:
+* **Engineering** and level 3 support:
   * vRA: vRealize Automation
   * vRO: Realize Orchestrator
   * vCPP: VMware Cloud Provider Program and vCloud Usage Meter